SaraStoimenovska/Angular2/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## MEAN Stack Authentication
+To run, you just have MongoDB installed and running, and NodeJS installed.

+Start MongoDB

+Clone the repo

+npm install to install API dependencies and npm start to start the API

+Open a new terminal and navigate to the client directory, npm install to setup the Angular dependencies, and npm start to start the local development server

+Open http://localhost:4200 to see the application